AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-restore-database-powershell.md

     $GeoBackup = Get-AzureRmSqlDatabaseGeoBackup -ResourceGroupName "<YourResourceGroupName>" -ServerName "<YourServerName>" -DatabaseName "<YourDatabaseName>"

     # Recover database
-    $GeoRestoredDatabase = Restore-AzureRmSqlDatabase –FromGeoBackup -ResourceGroupName "<YourResourceGroupName>" -ServerName "<YourTargetServer>" -TargetDatabaseName "<NewDatabaseName>" –ResourceId $GeoBackup.ResourceID
+    $GeoRestoredDatabase = Restore-AzureRmSqlDatabase -FromGeoBackup -ResourceGroupName "<YourResourceGroupName>" -ServerName "<YourTargetServer>" -TargetDatabaseName "<NewDatabaseName>" -ResourceId $GeoBackup.ResourceID

     # Verify that the geo-restored database is online
     $GeoRestoredDatabase.status

->[!NOTE]
+    ```

+> [!NOTE]
-> To configure your database after the restore has completed, see [Configure your database after recovery][].
+> To configure your database after the restore has completed, see [Configure your database after recovery][Configure your database after recovery].
+>
+>

 The recovered database will be TDE-enabled if the source database is TDE-enabled.